freiSMS/learn-jovo/tutorials/custom-logger-jovo-plugin/README.md

 }
 ```

-Inside the `log()` function we check for the platform, the `Default Fallback Intent`,add the user's utterance to the output, log the whole string and reset it back to and empty string.
+Inside the `log()` function we check for the platform, the `Default Fallback Intent`, add the user's utterance to the output, log the whole string and reset it back to and empty string.

 ```javascript
 log(handleRequest) {